 This recipe is designed to be baked in a silicone challah pan like this one or this one.
 If you’re interested in making gluten free challah, these pans are pretty essential!
-They give the loaves a beautiful “braided” look – a huge help since gluten free bread dough is a lot like cookie dough, almost impossible to braid by hand.
+They give the loaves a beautiful “braided” look, a big help since gluten free bread dough is a lot like cookie dough, impossible to braid by hand.

 One of the things I love about this recipe is that the ingredients are super simple, and there’s very few of them!
 You’ll need active dry yeast, sugar, oats (or oat flour), a basic all purpose gluten free flour blend (preferably containing xanthan gum, otherwise add it separately), salt, honey, oil, eggs, and almond milk.

-A note about the oats: I buy gluten free oats from Trader Joe’s, empty the whole bag into my food processor, grind it into oat flour, and then put it all back in the bag for storage.
-If you need to make your oat flour, go ahead and do that first.
+I buy gluten free oats from Trader Joe’s and run it through my BlendTec or food processor to make oat flour.
+If you need to make your oat flour, go ahead and do that first, then continue below.

 When you’re ready to get the bread started, set up your kitchen counter with three mixing bowls, measuring cups and spoons, a liquid measuring cup, and a hand mixer (with whisk attachment).